 As many brands offer steel toe protection, but that’s fine unless you are not getting hurt by them.
 A quality brand always stitches well and keeps the steel toe caps cushioned to ensure your foot safe.
 Don’t get fooled with the only steel feature.
 Always confirm the comfortability of shoes.

-Due to the steel frame, the boots are bit heavy, and initially, your tread will be slightly affected.
-But that doesn’t mean you go for lightweight pair surely that would be a compromise over safety watch for that.
-Second, step is looking for the soles; they shouldn’t be stiff; otherwise, get ready for blisters.
+Due to the steel frame, the boots are a bit heavy, and initially, your tread will be slightly affected.
+But that doesn’t mean you go for lightweight pair surely that would be a compromise over a safety watch for that.
+The second, step is looking for the soles; they shouldn’t be stiff; otherwise, get ready for blisters.

 When we put on boots for long hours, the other thing that comes up is sweating and fungus.
 These can cause long term itching, and to deal with that, some brands lined the footbed with an antimicrobial agent.
 These agents will enhance the breathability of your shoes.